Yogibaer75/Check_MK-Things/check plugins 2.3/dell_powervault_me4/readme.md

 - 3.3.1 - writing json data fixed in special agent
 - 3.3.2 - added option for certificate verification
 - 3.4.0 - ported to CMK 2.3 API
+- 3.4.3 - bug fix for passwords from password store - thx aeckstein